Scientific Revolution

 300 years ago Isaac Newton brought about another radical shift in people’s understanding of the world.
 With just three fundamental equations he showed that the universe operates in a completely predictable and rational manner, like a giant clockwork.
 This is ‘classical physics’.
 Scientific infancy was over.

 100 years ago the new physics, quantum theory and relativity, ushered in a further new challenge to our understanding.
 But to date, although the science is superb, no one knows exactly what quantum theory means.
 The compromise assumption is the ‘quasi-classical’ world.
 This means as if Newtonian.
 It operates as an ordinary world at everyday levels of scale.
-But it is actually made of something quite different, something we have never really understood.
+But it is actually made of something quite different, quantum stuff we have never really understood.
 Relativity also contains a deep anomaly that is unresolved.
+There is no such thing as the passage of time.
 In both these pillars of the new physics the latest scientific revolution is incomplete.

 Planck’s Principle